 Facts & figures

-- 25th university in the world for psychology
+- Ranked 26th in the world and 3rd in Australia for psychology*

 Facts & figures

-The School of Psychology at The University of Sydney is currently ranked 25th in the world for psychology*, and is the oldest School of Psychology in Australia.
+The School of Psychology at the University of Sydney is currently ranked 26th in the world for psychology*, and is the oldest School of Psychology in Australia.
 We are proud of our history and reputation, and believe in pursuing continuous innovation and excellence in our research and teaching.

 Psychology is one of the most exciting sciences with many questions that need answers.
 In the School of Psychology, we strive to build upon our successes in order to make new discoveries and drive positive change.